 I know; this looks weird.
 But there is a reason I'm putting the banana's instructions here.
 The bananas you use for your banana pudding are just as important as the other ingredients.

 - If you use bananas that are still a little green, the taste won't be as prominent as it should be.

-- Choose a banana that is no longer green, but hasn't started browning just yet.
+- Choose a banana that is no longer green but hasn't started browning just yet.
 You'll want to find a bunch of perfectly yellow bananas.
-A few brown spots on the outside isn't a deal-breaker, they can still work.
-Open one up, test the firmness by pressing your thumb into the flesh.
-It should give a little, but still be firm.
+A few brown spots on the outside aren't a deal-breaker; they can still work.
+Open one up, and test the firmness by pressing your thumb into the flesh.
+It should give a little but still be firm.

 - You'll want to use 3 to 6 bananas for your pudding.
-I use 6, because I love a lot of banana in my banana pudding.
+I use 6 because I love a lot of bananas in my banana pudding.

 The perfect silky, delicious, from-scratch vanilla pudding is an absolute must in the world's best banana pudding recipe.
 It's really simple, too.
-Don't overthink it, it will come together.
-The technique is key to the perfect pudding, and it's really easy to catch on.
+Don't overthink it; it will come together.
+The technique is key to the perfect pudding, and it's really easy to catch on to.
 Make sure you don't burn the milk, temper the eggs with the hot milk, and whisk like a mad person for success.
-Once you make this one time, you'll want to make it all the time just to have as a snack.
+Once you make this one time, you'll want to make it all the time just to have it as a snack.

 - 2 cups whole milk

 - 1/3 cup sugar

 - 4 egg yolks